 This website is your portal to submit it online.
 You may also mail a thumbdrive or DVD to HCOE INNOVATE!
 Business Challenge 901 Myrtle Avenue, Eureka, CA 95501.
 Videos must be at least 60 seconds long and no longer than 90 seconds, and must be less than 95MB in size.
 For help with video file size, click here.

 The Contest Resoursces page has all kinds of tips to help you dream up with your idea, record and submit it.
-Look under Resources also.
-The classroom presentation video explains how the Challenge works.
+The idea workshop video explains how the Challenge works.
 Make sure your 60-90 second video has your Video Slate included so we know who you are and what school you go to.
-To see some good examples, watch the videos from last year's Finalists.
+To see some good examples, watch the videos from previous finalists.
 Good luck!

 Phase II: Business Concept Questions